 The Bear Cult

 The Bear had a very important place in Sami culture.
-It was considered to be a special animal, more than any other, who was in contact with both the spiritual world and the human world.
+It was considered to be a special animal, above all others, because it was believed to be in touch with both the spiritual world and the human world.

 Bear Graves, Spildra - The carbon dating positions the bear skeletons between 1000 and 1300 AD.